 Installing a New Entry Door Unit on a Stucco Home

 (no pic) This room has probably undergone the most improvement decor-wise so it stinks there’s no evidence of how sparse it was.
-Picture a tiny 36″ armoire (that was dropped off the moving truck…), navy blue bachelor pad floppy leather couch and loveseat, a wobbly light oak coffee table, and no rug.
+Picture a tiny 36″ armoire (that fell off the moving truck…), navy blue bachelor pad floppy leather couch and loveseat, a wobbly light oak coffee table, and no rug.

 After a couple years (eesh) we finally got the new couches and I finally splurged on my dream entertainment center and started pulling the room together.
 There’s also usually a lazy tacky cat draped over the back of the couch but it’s scared of the tripod.
 We also finally took the gaudy off-centered ceiling fan down, got a beautiful nautical-inspired one, and installed it centered in the room finally.